 There are two choices for the Perhentians – Kecil or Besar.
-Kecil has a backpacker-bubble vibe (it seemed to be JUST young backpackers when I was there along with the locals working in tourism).
-I found this vibe a little odd, and would have loved to check out Besar which attracts more varied travellers, be that families, backpackers or… Well, anyone.
-It is also worth looking into the Tioman Islands if you’re after something less touristy.
+Kecil has a backpacker-bubble vibe (it seemed to be JUST young backpackers when I was there, along with the locals working in tourism).
+I found this vibe a little odd and would have loved to check out Besar, which attracts more varied travellers, be that families, backpackers or… Well, anyone.
+It is also worth looking into the Tioman Islands after something less touristy.
 (All islands offer diving and PADI courses too.)

 This Malaysia itinerary includes only advice on Perhentian Kecil.

-Edit: literally while writing this I’ve seen an instastory by a girl currently doing her PADI on a combined accommodation deal with Panarama Divers.
+Edit: literally, while writing this, I’ve seen an instastory by a girl currently doing her PADI on a combined accommodation deal with Panorama Divers.
 She is posting photos to express how bad the hostel is.
-She’s not an instagrammer trying to dramatic, just a normal girl who’s grossed out.
-Maybe it’s fine with you but do check out accommodations before you pay if you don’t want your Malaysia itinerary to include rat babies. 🙂
+She’s not an Instagrammer trying to be dramatic, just an ordinary girl who’s grossed out.
+Maybe it’s okay with you but do check out accommodations before you pay if you don’t want your Malaysia itinerary to include rat babies. 🙂

-Many people chose packages which include the PADI and accommodation if they are looking to dive, usually on Long Beach.
-The only one which I heard had better accommodation was Ombak Dive Centre on Coral Bay.
-Please note this was the only time in 4 months that I didn’t stay in a hostel – my standards are not super high.
-Just ask to see the room first and check you’re happy – I’m sure there are nice ones but I didn’t find them, unfortunately.
-There is a reason why they offer these packages!
+Many people choose packages which include the PADI and accommodation if they are looking to dive, usually on Long Beach.
+The only one I heard had better accommodation was Ombak Dive Centre on Coral Bay.

 The food on the main beach (Long Beach) is pretty much 4 restaurants selling the same thing – a mix of kinda plain Western food or standard Malay options.
 Do venture further to Evan’s Cafe or other spots if you’re after something more varied or tasty.